joseph-ampfer/Learning-Journey/README.md

 - **Reflections and Challenges:**
   - I loved working on my games.
 The thrill of seeing something you imagined and coded actually working was amazing.
 I knew then that I wanted to dive deeper into software engineering.
   - I got stuck on how to get the physics right on pong.
-I was thinking of having the incoming angle of the ball and outgoing angle be correct.
-After thinking it over, searching formulas, and trying implemenations that did not work, I had an aha moment that I could set the angle to be random within a certain interval, and the game would still be fun.
+I was thinking of having the incoming angle of the ball and outgoing angle correct.
+After thinking it over, searching formulas, and trying implementations that did not work, I had an aha moment that I could set the angle to be random within a certain interval, and the game would still be fun.
 I found the randomness of the angle added to the fun of the game, because it was harder to predict.

 ### Week 1: C
 - **Topics Learned:**